0xarch/fish-mod-loader/README.md

 # Fish Mod Loader (FML)

-This is a simple mod loader for my own shell.
-I use this to manage my fish scripts.
+The Fish Mod Loader (FML) is a simple mod manager for fish written in fish for my own shell.
+It provides some functions for fish shell to manage FML mods.

 LICENSE: [GPL v2.0](LICENSE)